All | Math | Science/Technology | Extracurricular | Humanities/Social Sciences | Art/Music | Language Arts | Foreign Languages

 Credit: Homeschool families may wish to count this course as a full credit in Technology or Career Exploration for purposes of a high school transcript.

-CSI: Forensic Science Lab
+CSI: Forensic Investigations

 Class Time: 1:00 pm Duration: 55 min